Costanza Sforza

-Costanza Sforza of Santa Fiora (1550–1617) was an Italian noblewoman.
+Costanza Sforza of Santa Fiora (1550 – 22 January 1617) was an Italian noblewoman.
 By birth she was member of the powerful House of Sforza and by marriage member of the House of Boncompagni.

 Early life

-Costanza was daughter of Sforza Sforza, 10th Count di Santa Fiora (1520-1575) and his first wife, Luigia Pallavicino (died in 1552).
-She was a granddaughter of Costanza Farnese (daughter of Alessandro Farnese, later Pope Paul III).
-She married Giacomo Boncompagni, Marquess of Vignola, and Duke of Sora.
+Costanza was daughter of Sforza Sforza, 1st Marquess of Castell'Arquato, 11th Count of Santa Fiora (1520 – Castell'Arquato, 21 October 1575), and his first wife Luigia Pallavicino (died in 1552), maternal granddaughter of Jacopo Salviati and wife Lucrezia de' Medici.
+She was a half-sister of Cardinal Francesco Sforza and paternal granddaughter of Costanza Farnese (daughter of Alessandro Farnese, later Pope Paul III).
+She married Don Giacomo Boncompagni, 1st Marquess of Vignola, and 1st Duke of Sora, Aquino, Arce and Arpino, on 5 February 1576, and had fourteen children.

 Lavinia Fontana, a prominent Bolognese artist, painted her portrait in 1594.
 A year later, Constanza served as the namesake and godmother of Fontana's daughter.